cfp02/RBE-CS549-P3-EinsteinVision/References.md

 ```
 To get the 3d position of an object, we simply take the ray direction as given by the object bounding box center, normalize it, and multiply it by the depth value.

 ### ClrNet
 ClrNet is a lane detection model that is capable of detecting lanes in real-time.
 We are using this model to detect lanes in our video feed.
-We did not get this model working in time for this phase, but we plan to use it in the future, or potentially a more recent model.
+We take the lane outputs and assume that they lie on the ground plane, and recover the 3d position using a basic inverse projection.

+### 3D Bounding Box
+The 3D Bounding Box model is used to estimate the 3D bounding boxes of vehicles in our video feed.
+This model allows us to get a pose and location estimate for the vehicles in the video feed.
+We use the yaw angle of the rotation, and the 3D position of the object to render the cars in blender.
+The bounding boxes proved to be not that accurate overall, but the yaw angle was useful for rendering the cars in blender.

+### Fine Tuned YoloV8
+We fine-tuned YoloV8 to detect the color of traffic lights.
+We started with a pretrained YoloV8 model and fine-tuned it the cinTA_v2 dataset.
+We then used this model to detect the color of traffic lights in our video feed.
+Results were not very accurate, but we were able to get some detections.

+### YoloPv2
+YoloPv2 is a panoptic segmentation model that is capable of segmenting objects in real-time.
+We are using this model to segment objects in our video feed.
+We are using the model to detect the drivable area, which will be used to later find arrows on the road.

+### Blender
+Our pipeline for blender includes outputting all detection data to a json file, which is then read by a blender script.
+The script reads the json file and renders the objects in 3D space.
+We then render out frames from the blender feed.